Skip to content

 Isolated neck lift versus neck lift as part of a facelift

 A question I frequently receive is: "Can I just do the neck, without touching the face?"
 The answer is: it depends.
-And this assessment is crucial for the final result.
+And this assessment is crucial for the overall balance.

 When an isolated neck lift is recommended